 When it comes to pasta, quality is key.

-That is why Barilla – the leading brand of pasta in Italy and the United States – is a favorite of foodservice chefs.
-Whether serving the needs of restaurants, cafeterias, commissaries, or other foodservice operations, our full line of versatile Barilla products brings excellence to any menu.
-And today, affordable quality has never been more important.
+That is why Barilla – a leader in pasta in the US and abroad – is a favorite of foodservice chefs.
+Whether serving the needs of restaurants, cafeterias, commissaries, or other foodservice operations, Barilla’s full line of versatile products brings excellence to any menu.

 Our Rich History